massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 Install Asterisell on your private servers.

-You can customize nearly any aspect of the application, because you will receive application source code, and CDRs processing is based on customizable jobs.
+You can customize nearly any aspect of the application because you will receive application source code, and CDRs processing is based on customizable jobs.

 ::